-The CO_2e contribution of the following activities within the excavation process shall be considered:
+The CO2e contribution of the following activities within the excavation process shall be considered:

 - The planing activity, at a standard rate according to the width of planer and the depth of planing (available in Appendix I), or alternatively calculated in accordance with Section 2.13.2.
-Standard figures already include: - Mobilisation of planing equipment to site. - Mobilisation of labour to and on site. - Transport of the excavated material to a stockpile or a landfill in accordance with Section 2.9. - Emissions associated with the decomposition of the material that is sent to landfill, at a rate per tonne specified for 'aggregates' in the current set of Defra/DECC Greenhouse Gas Conversion Factors for Company Reporting^{8,12} (Annex 9).
+Standard figures already include: - Mobilisation of planing equipment to site. - Mobilisation of labour to and on site. - Transport of the excavated material to a stockpile or a landfill in accordance with Section 2.9. - Emissions associated with the decomposition of the material that is sent to landfill, at a rate per tonne specified for 'aggregates' in the current set of BEIS's Greenhouse gas reporting: conversion factors^{8,12}.